 Easy White Chocolate Haystacks Recipe

 Ya’ll will love this white chocolate haystacks recipe because they are not only delicious but super duper easy to make–I’m honestly not sure there’s an easier cookie to make out there.
+The combination of melted rich white chocolate and crunchy chow mein noodles makes for a very fun and tasty cookie.

 A Sweet Treat With Simple Ingredients